Extrinsic Orbital Hall Effect: Orbital Skew Scattering and Crossover Between Diffusive and Intrinsic Orbital Transport

 The characteristic behavior of the OHC reflects the structure of the disorder-renormalized vertex $\tilde{J}_{x}$.
-We find $\tilde{J}_{x}=a\,J_{x}+b\,J_{y}$, with $a,b$ some $O(n^0)$ constants \cite{Supplementary_material}.
-The second term (absent in the ladder approximation) shows that through skew scattering disorder acts as a robust source of transverse OAM currents (note that $\mathcal{J}_{y}^{z} \propto J_y$ in our model).
-We recall that the nonperturbative dependence of $\tilde{J}_{x}$ on the scattering potentials $u_0$ and $u_z$ is accessible via our technique.
-It is instructive to compare our findings to Ref. \cite{liu_dominance_2023}, where a white-noise (WN) model of disorder was employed.
-There, the leading term of the small-$n$ expansion reads as $\sigma^{\text{WN}}_{\textrm{OHE}}\propto (n)^{0}$, suggesting that a non-crossing calculation is insufficient (see Refs. \cite{Ado_2015,Milletari2016} for a discussion of the breakdown of perturbative analysis in 2D Dirac models with WN and similar zero-spatial-average disorder landscapes).
-Such a model yields an extrinsic OHC \textit{independent} on the disorder details, as well as an unphysical $C_0$-type discontinuity as the Fermi energy approaches the band edge; perturbative inclusion of diffractive skew scattering (i.e., a particular sub-class of crossing diagrams) \cite{Ado_2015,Milletari2016} do not change these features \cite{liu_dominance_2023}.
-By contrast, in our model (of random short-range impurities), the extrinsic OHC shows a continuous behavior and the semiclassical skew scattering mechanism is operative ($\sigma^{\text{s.c.}}_{\textrm{OHE}}\propto n^{-1}$), which results in a clear dependence of $\sigma_{\textrm{OHE}}$ with both $u_0$ and $n$ as expected in a realistic disordered material.
+We find $\tilde{J}_{x}=a\,J_{x}+b\,J_{y}$, with $a,b$ some $\mathcal O (n^0)$ constants \cite{Supplementary_material}.
+The $\mathcal O (n^0)$ $J_y$ term (absent in the ladder approximation) shows that, through skew scattering, disorder acts as a robust source of transverse OAM flow (note that $\mathcal{J}_{y}^{z} \propto J_y$ in our model).
+Moreover, the nonperturbative dependence of $\tilde{J}_{x}$ on the scattering potentials $u_0$ and $u_z$ is accessible via our technique \cite{Supplementary_material}.
+It is instructive to compare our findings to Ref. \cite{liu_dominance_2023}, where a white-noise (WN) model of scalar disorder was employed.
+There, the leading term of the small-$n$ expansion reads $\sigma^{\text{WN}}_{\textrm{OHE}}\propto (n)^{0}$, suggesting that a noncrossing calculation is insufficient (see Refs. \cite{Ado_2015,Milletari2016} for a discussion of the breakdown of perturbative analysis in 2D Dirac models with WN and similar zero-spatial-average disorder landscapes).
+The WN statistics yield an extrinsic OHC \textit{independent} on the disorder details, as well as an unphysical $C_0$-type discontinuity as the Fermi energy approaches the band edge \cite{liu_dominance_2023}.
+In contrast, in our model (of random short-range impurities), the extrinsic OHC shows regular behavior across the band edge and the semiclassical skew scattering mechanism is operative ($\sigma^{\text{s.c.}}_{\textrm{OHE}}\propto n^{-1}$), leading to a physically sound $\sigma_{\textrm{OHE}}^{\text{dis.}}$ that is sensitive to $u_0$ and $n$ as expected in a realistic disordered material.